LucaScorpion/BeeZero/BeeScript.md

 If no arguments are given, all held keys are released.

 ```
-# Release the a and b keys.
+# Release the shift and b keys.
-release a b
+release shift b

 # Release all keys.
 release